 Other LAPP teams collaborate in experiments studying signals from the cosmos.
 With experiments looking for signs of dark matter such as AMS (installed on the ISS in 2011) or the telescope network HESS and soon CTA.
 LAPP is also trying to understand the origin of dark energy with LSST.
 With Virgo, a giant interferometer installed in Italy researchers also looked for the confirmation of the existence of gravitational waves: a big step was achieved in 2015 with the first discovery of gravitational waves.

-Finally, several accelerator or detector R&D, related with the future e+e- linear collider, are under way at LAPP: beam magnets stabilization, electronics for beam position monitors and future detector design.
-The lab is also involved in CTA (Cherenkov Telescope Array), a European project for a new generation high energy gamma rays observatory which will follow the HESS experiment.
+Finally, several accelerator or detector R&D, related with the future colliders, are under way at LAPP: beam magnets stabilization, electronics for beam position monitors and future detector design.

 All these experimental projects structure the laboratory activity through several phases: design, conception and construction of the detectors, data acquisition, data analysis and interpretation of the results.
 The detectors realisation relies on the expertise and competence of the technical teams: electronics, mechanics and computing.
 It also leads to numerous contacts with the local industries and the other laboratories of USMB.
 That is how in 2015 the project MUST was born: computing and storage center, it’s primary use is by USMB laboratories (LAPP, LAPTH, LEPMI, EDYTEM, LAMA, LISTIC, LECA, IREGE et ISTerre are the main users) in order the satisfy the needs of researchers in several areas but it is also integrated in the European grid Tier 2 of LHC and CTA